nhilam-18/MBA-note/Financial-Accounting/deferred-taxes/note.md

         * Disclose in footnote, but not accrue as liability
     - Likelihood is remote
         * Can be ignored; no F/S impact

+## Permanent vs Temporary

+* Permanent
+    - Examples
+        * Interest from municipal bond s
+        * Penalties and fines on illegal activities
+        * A portion of entertainment expenses

+* Temporary - reverse over time
+    - Examples
+        * expense difference between straight-line depreciation for GAAP and MACRS for tax
+        * Revenue difference between installment method of erevenue recognition

+## Deferred Tax Account
+* Reconciling item between tax on income statement and currently due to tax authorities
+    - Number on balance sheet is cumulative

+* Deferred tax liability (DTL)
+    - Tax payment lower than GAAP tax expense.
+You own taxes in the future

+* Deferred tax asset (DTA)
+    - Tax payment greater than GAAP tax expense.
+Represent a future benefit as less taxes in future.